Glossary

 - ENOSPC

-Error code returned by the OS to a user program when the filesystem cannot allocate enough data to fulfill the user requested.
+Error code returned by the OS to a user program when the filesystem cannot allocate enough data to fulfill the user request.
 In most filesystems, it indicates there is no free space available in the filesystem.
 Due to the additional space requirements from btrfs’s COW behaviour, btrfs can sometimes return ENOSPC when there is apparently (in terms of df) a large amount of space free.
 This is effectively a bug in btrfs, and (if it is repeatable), using the mount option

 enospc_debug